Sangeetha2022/github/docs/planning/2021/sprints/sprint 2/notes_on_tkt_application.md

 1. using the generated code identify why the app did not run on local

+---

 2. using Camunda/Guards only show the routes for the severitymaintenance and the servicetypemaintenance to Admins .
 In other words only Admins can see/select these feature from the application menu

+Update: since JP fixed the angular compile issue (task #805) Mithun can now take the first gen code and starts to use us it for his authorization work

+---

 3. deployed application to either Fargate or EC2